strangerstudios/pmpro-woocommerce/readme.txt

 == Changelog ==
 = 1.2.4 =
 * Fixed bug with WooCommerce Subscriptions being put "on hold".
+* Fixed bug when entering a membership price > 1000.
+* Fixed bug on some setups which set membership price to 0 if nothing was entered.

 = 1.2.3 =
 * Fixed bug when setting member price to "0" in product settings.